 This one day Inspiring Writing course focuses on Years 1 and 2 and the crucial knowledge and skills children need to develop for writing at this point in their learning.
-In line with the National Curriculum 2014, this course will support teachers to create an environment that encourages a wide range of writing while promoting the progress of children at the early stages of writing.
+In line with the requirements of the National Curriculum, this course will support teachers to create an environment that encourages a wide range of writing while promoting the progress of children at the early stages of writing.

 Who should attend?

 Key Stage 1 Teachers or Leaders and English Subject Leaders.

 What you will learn: